AdobeDocs/commerce-extensibility/src/pages/starter-kit/create-integration.md

 <InlineAlert variant="info" slots="text"/>

-Because the starter kit is a scaffolding designed to make custom integrations easier, Adobe does not provide support services for starter kit issues.
+Support services for the starter kit include the basic functionality and configuration.
+Because the starter kit is a scaffolding designed to make custom integrations easier, Adobe does not provide support services for modified code or your custom integrations.

 ### Onboarding